-The Department of Global Health and Social Medicine (GHSM) seeks an experienced senior grants manager to support the financial infrastructure that advances the goals of the department.
-Reporting to the Senior Finance Manager, the Senior Grants Manager will provide administrative and financial support for research-related activities of the department.
-This individual will be accountable for the financial bottom line of an assigned department portfolio; responsible for compliance and audit issues, budget submission, reporting, projections and accurate financial analysis.
-Serves as principal source of information on complex fiscal policies and procedures including federal funding regulations, and advises faculty and staff on existing options or alternatives.
+The Department of Medicine (DOM) seeks an experienced Senior Grants Manager to support the grants management infrastructure that advances the goals of the department.
+Reporting to the Program Director for Research, the Senior Grants Manager will provide administrative support for research-related activities of the department (non-industry).
+This individual will be accountable for managing the day to day activities associated with grants and contracts management processes, practices, and systems in the DOM by overseeing all pre- and post-award activities.
+The Senior Grants Manager might supervise grants specialists.
+(S)he will be responsible for accurate grant and budget submissions, reporting, projections and compliance & audit issues.
+(S)He will serve as principal source of information on complex grant policies and procedures including federal funding regulations, and advises faculty and staff on existing options or alternatives.

-5+ years of experience, with 3+ years of those years in pre- and post-award management experience (both federal and non-federal), required; a combination of education and experience may be considered.
+Masters preferred with 5+ years of experience, with 3+ years of those years in pre- and post-award grants management experience (both federal and non-federal).A combination of education and experience may be considered.

 Supervisory experience and personnel management experience preferred.

 Preferred Qualifications: Master's prepared

 Qualified candidates must be able to effectively communicate with all levels of the organization.

 NYU School of Medicine provides its staff with far more than just a place to work.
 Rather, we are an institution you can be proud of, an institution where you'll feel good about devoting your time and your talents.